-With a freeze tonight & a frost possible tonight and into the weekend across the piedmont and mountains.
+With a freeze warning in effect tonight and possible frost again tomorrow.
 There are a few things you can do today to help prevent damage to your garden.
-Temperatures tonight will drop to around 29°-30° for 2-3 hours.
-Tomorrow night they will drop into the mid-30s for a few hours.
-Tonight is the bigger threat but both could damage tender plants.
+Temperatures tonight will drop to around 28°-32° for 1-3 hours.
+Tomorrow night they will drop into the low mid-30s for a few hours.
+Tonight is the bigger threat, but both could damage tender plants.
 Here are a few things you can do to help prevent damage.

 - Today when the sun is high in the sky water your plants heavily.
 This water will help absorb heat today and trap it for tonight.
-This will work much better than you thing not only will the ground absorb heat the plants will as they suck up the water.
+This will work much better than you think.
+Not only will the ground absorb heat the plants will as they suck up the water.

 When all else fails…WATER!